gerassimos/kgs/docs/K_S1_Kubernetes_architecture.md

 ## Namespace
  - It is used to logically divide the cluster in multiple virtual clusters
- - Example: we can have namespace for the `prod` environment and one for the `test` environment
+ - For example we can have namespace for the `prod` environment and one for the `test` environment
- - Example: we can have a namespace to separate independent application stacks
+ - For example we can have a namespace to separate independent application stacks
  - `kube-system` namespace is used for the control plane applications
  - `default` namespace is used for our workloads